 Student engagement activities for effective learning

-- Discussion forums: Every class has its own social network and community.
+- Discussion forums: Encourage group work.
+Every class has its social network and community.
 Students are highly engaged in such communities.
-However, class-level communities are a mix of students with different interests and many students do not have a voice here.
-Colleges can build online social communities based on interests and courses where students can share ideas, discuss, and interact with each other.
-This is possible using learning or school management systems.
+However, class-level groups are a mix of students with different interests.
+Some students are passive listeners here.
+Colleges can build online social communities based on interests and courses.
+It can be a small group of focused students.
+Here students can share ideas, discuss, and interact with each other.
+It is possible using learning or school management systems.